In two years, Pakistan economy nosedives

-19 May 2020 update: For the first time in 68 years, Pakistan’s economy has marginally contracted by 0.38% in the outgoing fiscal year.
+19 May 2020: For the first time in 68 years, Pakistan’s economy has marginally contracted by 0.38% in the outgoing fiscal year.
 The National Accounts Committee also approved the provisional GDP growth rate for the first year of the PTI government from 3.3% to 1.9% for fiscal 2018-19, which is the lowest in 11 years.
+See chart, above

 The economic contraction coupled with currency devaluation has caused the size of the economy – in the US dollar terms – to slip to around $265.6 billion from $280 billion a year ago.
 At the end of the PML-N government’s term, the size of the GDP in dollar terms was $313 billion. – Tribune